pagkly/Zed/Investopedia/Accounting/Accounting Equation.md

 ## Limits of the Accounting Equation

-Although the balance sheet always balances out, the accounting equation doesn't provide investors information as to how well a company is performing.
+Although the [[Balance Sheet]] always balances out, the accounting equation doesn't provide investors information as to how well a company is performing.
 Instead, investors must interpret the numbers and decide for themselves whether the company has too many or too few liabilities, not enough assets, or perhaps too many assets, or is financing the company properly to ensure long term growth.

 ## Real World Example

-Below is a portion of Exxon Mobil Corporation's ([XOM](https://www.investopedia.com/markets/quote?tvwidgetsymbol=xom)) balance sheet in millions as of Dec.
+Below is a portion of Exxon Mobil Corporation's ([XOM](https://www.investopedia.com/markets/quote?tvwidgetsymbol=xom)) [[Balance Sheet]] in millions as of Dec.
 31, 2019:

 -   Total assets were $362,597
 -   Total liabilities were $163,659